Female Fisherman + POCF Kinsey Brown on Loving a Commercial Fisherman

-Lobster is the centerpiece for Chinese New Year celebrations, representing strength and good luck.
-So, when the Chinese government shut down public gatherings during that time, as a partner of a California lobster fisherman, we felt it immediately.
+The thing is, domestic fishermen and their families saw the effects of the coronavirus WAY before it hit U.S. soil.
+Lobster is the centerpiece of Chinese New Year celebrations, representing strength and good luck.
+So, as a partner of a California lobster fisherman, we felt it immediately when the Chinese government shut down public gatherings during that time.

 With cancelations nationwide, our lobster fishermen lost foreign buyers and scrambled to find new ones in the U.S.